 Supervision is considered to be vital to the practice of counsellors and is a requirement for those who are on the Accredited Register.
 In the early years of practice it is one of the best ways in which a new counsellor can seek guidance in their work with clients.
 It is also the way in which a therapist can be seen, by a more experienced person working in the same field, to be growing and maturing.
 Supervision is a valuable "checking in" procedure, helping counsellors stay grounded and centred, maintain professional and personal boundaries, avoid "burnout" and thus provide safe, ethical and competent counselling for all clients.

 As a guideline for a counsellor in full time practice we recommend 1.5 hours of supervision every month – each person’s level of experience and also the client group they are working with will affect how much supervision is needed.
 If a counsellor has any concerns about any aspect of their work with a client then they should refer to their Supervisor for further advice.
 There should be a provision for emergency advice or consultation with the Supervisor over and above the agreed number of sessions.

-Registrants are required to keep a record of their supervision hours and evidence of this will be required at the time of any audit of practice.
+Registrants are required to keep a record of their supervision hours and evidence of this, verified by their supervisor, will be required at the time of any audit of practice.

 Continuing Professional Development (CPD)

 In order to remain on the Accredited Register it is important that registrants can demonstrate a continued commitment to safe and ethical practice and they are responsible for their continuing professional development as a practitioner.

 Registrants should complete a minimum of 30 hours Continuing Professional Development (CPD) in Counselling each year, whether or not they are seeing clients, to ensure that they keep up to date their theoretical and practical knowledge and skills relating to their work as a professional practitioner, including any new legislative requirements.